John Langford Pritchard

-John Langford Pritchard (1799 – 5 August 1850) was an English actor, known as ‘Gentleman Pritchard’.
+John Langford Home Pritchard (1799 – 5 August 1850) was an English actor, known as "Gentleman Pritchard".

 Biography

 Pritchard was the son of a captain in the navy, was born, it is said, at sea, in 1799, and, adopting his father's profession, became a midshipman.
-After some practice as an amateur he joined a small company in Wales, and on 24 May 1820, as 'Pritchard from Cheltenham,' made his first appearance in Bath, playing Captain Absolute in the 'Rivals.'
-In August he played under Bunn, at the New Theatre, Birmingham, Lord Trinket, Sir Benjamin Backbite, and other parts, reappearing in Bath on 30 October as Irwin in Mrs. Inchbald's 'Every one has his Fault.'
-On 23 May 1821 he played Dumain (First Lord) in 'All's well that ends well.'
+After some practice as an amateur actor he joined a small company in Wales, and on 24 May 1820, as "Pritchard from Cheltenham”.
+He made his first appearance in Bath, playing Captain Absolute in The Rivals.
+In August he played under Bunn, at the New Theatre, Birmingham, in parts such as Lord Trinket, Sir Benjamin Backbite, and other parts, and reappeared in Bath on 30 October as Irwin in Mrs. Inchbald's Every One Has His Fault.
+On 23 May 1821 he played Dumain (First Lord) in All's well that ends well.

-In the summer of 1821 Pritchard joined the York circuit under Mansell, making his first appearance as Romeo.
+In mid-1821 Pritchard joined the York circuit under Mansell, making his first appearance as Romeo.
 Parts such as Jaffrer, Pythias, Iago, Edmund in King Lear, Richmond, Jeremy Diddler, and Duke of Mirandola, were assigned him.
 He then joined Murray's company in Edinburgh, appearing on 16 January 1823 as Durimel in Charles Kemble's adaptation Point of Honour.
 Here, playing leading business, he remained eleven years.
-On 6 February he was the original Nigel in 'George Heriot,' an anonymous adaptation of the 'Fortunes of Nigel.'
-On 22 May 1824 he was Edward Waverley in a new version of 'Waverley,' and on 5 June Francies Tyrrell in James Planché's 'St. Ronan's Well.'
+On 6 February he was the original Nigel in George Heriot, an anonymous adaptation of the Fortunes of Nigel.
+On 22 May 1824 he was Edward Waverley in a new version of Waverley, and on 5 June Francies Tyrrell in James Planché's St. Ronan's Well.
 On 21 January 1825 he played Rob Roy, a difficult feat in Edinburgh for an Englishman.
-He played on 23 May the Stranger in the 'Rose of Ettrick Vale,' on the 28th Redgauntlet.
-Soon afterwards he was Richard I in the 'Talisman,' and on 4 July George Douglas in 'Mary Stuart' (the Abbot); Harry Stanley in 'Paul Pry' followed.
+He played on 23 May the Stranger in the Rose of Ettrick Vale, on the 28th Redgauntlet.
+Soon afterwards he was Richard I in Talisman, and on 4 July George Douglas in Mary Stuart (the Abbot); Harry Stanley in Paul Pry followed.
 On 18 June 1826 he was Oliver Cromwell in Woodstock, or the Cavalier.